 Miles and points open a world of possibilities for new and experienced travelers.
 New travelers get the benefit of being able to travel the world for almost free, and more experienced travelers can subsidize their adventures and travel in premium cabins for little to no money.

 If you’re new to miles and points, you’re in the right place.
 In this article, we’ll give you an overview of getting started with miles and points.
 We’ll discuss what kinds of points are out there and different ways of earning them.
 Let’s get started.
+Use the table below to jump to specific questions you might have:

 This beginner’s guide to points and miles should start by clarifying that there are a number of different types of points out there.
 The three types are airline miles, hotel points, and bank points.
 Here’s an overview of each type.